Master's Degree in Marine Biology: Biodiversity and Conservation

 E9 – Ability to assess the vulnerability of marine biota.

-E10 – Ability to categorize, monitor and assess threatened marine species and their populations.
+E10 – Ability to categorize and monitor threatened marine species and assess their populations.

 E11 – Ability to recognize invasive marine species, know how to promote control and eradication strategies, and propose solutions to the environmental problems they cause.